catberry/catberry/README.md

 };
 ```

+#### Create an application

-* When you properly create a module you can create application using [connect](https://www.npmjs.org/package/connect)
+When you properly create a module you can create application using [connect](https://www.npmjs.org/package/connect):

 ```bash
 npm install connect